-- C. For details as defined in this Agreement bargaining unit members shall be paid a flat hourly rate to be determined by the Director of Public Safety and the Union; but in no case for sergeants shall such rate be less than \$70.00 upon execution of this Agreement.
-Effective July 1, 2025, the rate shall increase to no less than \$76.00.
-Effective July 1, 2026, the rate shall increase to no less than \$82.00. - D. Effective the date of the execution of this Agreement the Department of Public Safety shall require a notice of cancellation of a detail as defined in this Agreement from the requestor to the Department of at least eight (8) hours prior to the time the detail was scheduled to begin and the University shall make all reasonable effort to provide officers assigned to a detail at least four (4) hours notice in the event of a cancellation.
+- C. For details as defined in this Agreement employees shall be paid a flat hourly rate to be determined by the Director of Public Safety and the Union; but in no case for patrol officers shall such rate be less than \$58.00 upon execution of this Agreement, \$60.00 effective July 1, 2025 and \$65.00 effective July 1, 2026.
+Employees shall receive a minimum of four hours pay for each detail.
+This article shall be effective moving forward from the date of the execution of this Agreement. - D. Effective the date of the execution of this Agreement the

+Department of Public Safety shall require a notice of cancellation of a detail as defined in this Agreement from the requestor to the Department of at least eight (8) hours prior to the time the detail was scheduled to begin and the University shall make all reasonable effort to provide officers assigned to a detail at least four (4) hours notice in the event of a cancellation.
 If the requestor fails to notify the department within the above specified time limit, any officer assigned to that detail shall be entitled to four (4) hours pay at the detail rate to be paid by requestor.
-The provisions of this clause do not apply to cancellations for inclement weather or other instances where the event is. - E. Members of the bargaining unit shall have the right of first refusal for any and all details and/or overtime before the University calls an outside source.
+The provisions of this clause do not apply to cancellations for inclement weather or other instances where the event is cancelled by the University.